4000, Eligibility and Fees

 Eligibility determinations for PHC can be made by conducting interviews over the phone or in person for new applicants and to re-certify current clients.
 Phone interviews for eligibility determinations must comply with all eligibility guidelines outlined in program policy.

-In lieu of a client’s signature on the application in the Acknowledgment section of the Application for Program Benefits or on the Statement of Applicant’s Rights and Responsibilities, the eligibility staff person must read the statements to the applicant and document that the applicant affirms the statements.
+In lieu of a client’s signature on the application in the Acknowledgment section of Form 3029, Application for Program Benefits (PDF) or on Form 3046, Statement of Applicant’s Rights and Responsibilities, the eligibility staff person must read the statements to the applicant and document that the applicant affirms the statements.
 The documentation must include the date and time of the applicant’s affirmation and the eligibility staff person’s signature.
 The client must sign the document at the time of their next visit to the clinic.

 4300, Procedures and Terminology When Determining PHC Eligibility